hugo-apero/hugo-apero-docs/content/start/04-section-config/index.md

 └── talk/    -> use talk layouts
 ```

 If you rename `project -> portfolio`, Hugo won't know the right layout file to use, and will use an Apéro default layout file, which is likely not what you want.
+Section is determined by a content’s location on disk and cannot be specified in the front matter.
+A content's `type` is also determined by its location on disk but, unlike section, it **can** be specified in the front matter.

 ```bash
 content/